 This type of data is typically stored within enterprise systems and helps automate data processing in sales, customer support, purchasing, and other departments that are focused on daily business activities.

 Analytical data is all about values and metrics that deliver insightful business intelligence to improve decision-making.
-Typically, it is stored in enterprise repositories like data lakes or data warehouses, which allow for deployment of machine learning algorithms or for different types of data analysis to be carried out.
+Typically, it is stored in enterprise repositories like data lakes or data warehouses, which allow for the deployment of machine learning algorithms or for different types of data analysis to be carried out.

 Finally, master data represents information about business entities and provides context for transactions and daily operations.
 Concretely, it can include details about products, customers, employees, or suppliers and partners.